RamezIssac/django-erp-framework/docs/source/usage/tutorial_4.rst

 Sure enough, the chart the the table should be displayed, but there is a small problem.
 In this page, we're not interested in *all* the clients data, we're only interested in *one client*.

-To add apply this information, we only need to add ``data-extra-params`` to the ``data-report-widget`` html element with the active client id.
+To add apply this information, we only need to add ``data-extra-params`` to the ``data-report-widget`` html element with the active client id and other parameters too as well if you feel like doing so.

 .. code-block:: javascript